Relating homotopy equivalences to conservativity in dependent type theories with computation axioms: Properties of the canonical homotopy equivalences

-\begin{remark} We observe that the soundness of the last paragraph of the previous proof is the key reason why we need to work in the restricted family of type judgements of Definition \ref{concrete type}. \end{remark}
+\begin{rem} We observe that the soundness of the last paragraph of the previous proof is the key reason why we need to work in the restricted family of type judgements of \autoref{concrete type}. \end{rem}

-In \Cref{section2.5} a further restriction of the contexts of $\ptt$ is adopted.
+In \autoref{section2.5} a further restriction of the contexts of $\ptt$ is adopted.

-\section{Making the syntax of Propositional Type Theory into a category with attributes}
+\section{Making the syntax of Propositional Type Theory\texorpdfstring{\\}{} into a category with attributes}

 In this section we use the syntax of $\ptt$ in order to define a model of $\ett$.
 We remind that a type judgement $\judge{\delta}{T(\delta):\type}$ is said to be an \textit{h-set} if every type judgement $\judge{\delta,x_1,x_2:T(\delta)}{x_1=x_2:\type}$ is an h-proposition.
 We start by defining a further restriction on the type family that we allow to build contexts: